All Collections

 Part Time Employee Set Up

-Under the Fitness Industry Award part time employees are to have an agreed regular pattern of work in place upon engagement per clause 11.2.
+Under the Fitness Industry Award Part Time employees are to have an agreed regular pattern of work in place upon engagement per clause 11.2.
 This agreed regular pattern of work can be configured and managed in Tanda.
 Please see below for further details.

 📜 11.2 At the time of engagement the employer and the part-time employee will agree in writing on a regular pattern of work, specifying at least: